E4Force/E4-Force-Team/src/README.md

 All artifacts required to resolve dependencies and build the project must be included in this directory as well. </sub>

+# All code developed by us is listed here.
+        - main.py
+        - motors.py
+        - servo.py
+        - color_sensor
+        **color_sensor.py is a library made by us, but it wouldn't work without the dependcies, thos being const.py, devide.py, exceptions.py and __init__.py**

         # Changes made as of 29SEP24
                 -main.py has been updated to do a routine looking at the color of the track -servo.py has been updated to compensante for slack in the rack and pinion